Historic St. Ann's (Greenwood, Taylor County, Wisconsin): St. Ann's Catholic Church and Cemetery

 The community that built St. Anne's was chiefly German and German-Bohemian, mainly people who immigrated from around the border between Bohemia and Bavaria from 1881 to 1883.
 Clergy first came to St. Anne's community by horseback or rail for services in homes.
 In 1884 the Wisconsin Central Railroad donated a one-acre site for the church.
 In 1888, following approval of Bishop Kilian Caspar Flasch of the Diocese of La Crosse, construction of the church and adjacent cemetery began.
-Next to the church to the west was the Highland School, and in 1892 the Thums General Store and Post Office was built across the road.
+Next to the church to the west was the Highland School: further, in 1892, the Thums General Store and Post Office was built across the road.
 With that, this rural crossroads formed the center of a fairly self-contained community.

 The first Mass was offered at St. Anne's on September 25, 1888 by Rev. J. W. Ritz.
 When a rectory was built in 1902 at Rib Lake for St. John the Baptist Church, Rev. Joseph Heeger, that church's first resident pastor also served St. Ann's congregation.
 Services were conducted in German from the start until 1915.

-In 1905 administration of St. Anne's was transferred to the new Diocese of Superior.
+In 1905, administration of St. Anne's was transferred to the new Diocese of Superior.
 In 1908, a statue of Mary was donated by St. Ann's Altar Society.

 The cemetery immediately behind the church contains graves dating to 1887, including founders of the church.
 Two of the graves are marked by ornate iron crosses in a style which the old-timers knew from their home in "old country."

 The church was wired for electricity in 1933, using light fixtures that had come from Medford State Bank, but electric power didn't become available until 1946.
-During the 1940s a new oil burning furnace was installed.
+During the 1940s, a new oil burning furnace was installed.

 In 1963, the diocese closed St. Ann's Church because of a shortage of clergy.
 After closing, the diocese maintained insurance coverage, but routine maintenance and upkeep declined.
 In 1983, parishioners were presented with several options, two of which involved demolition.
 They chose to form a non-profit organization responsible for care and maintenance of the building and grounds.